tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-the-essence-of-tech-writing.md

 - technical-writing
 keywords: documentation review.
 bitlink: https://rebrand.ly/essenceandstagesofreview
-summary: "The essence of technical writing is in making a complex product work from beginning to end.
+description: "The essence of technical writing is in making a complex product work from beginning to end.
 In my doc process, I push content through five stages of review, but this first one, which includes my own review, is the most important."
 ---

 ## The essence of technical writing